Trevor Lawrence Player Prop Bets for NFL Week 13 | Jacksonville vs. Los Angeles 12/5/2021

 Recent Performances

-- Lawrence put together a 228-yard performance against the Falcons last week, completing 54.8% of his passes and throwing for one touchdown with one interception.
+- In last week's matchup with the Falcons, Lawrence completed 54.8% of his passes for 228 yards, while tossing one touchdown with one interception.

 - He also carried the ball five times for 39 yards, averaging 7.8 yards per carry on the ground.

-- He has tacked on 95 rushing yards on 13 carries, averaging 31.7 yards per game.
+- He's also carried the ball 13 times for 95 yards, averaging 31.7 yards per game.

 Lawrence's Jacksonville Teammates